 Weekly Gem #57 Heading south to freedom!

 Location: This 'hidden gem' is on the Riverwalk in Detroit, MI (see Clue Me!
 Map).

-There are many reasons this statue and its location are gems, and January 31st seems a good date share ...
-151 years after the 13th Amendment was passed by Congress.
+Passed by Congress on January 31, 1865, and ratified on December 6, 1865, the 13th amendment abolished slavery in the United States.
 Imagine before that date that some guy considers you and your family to be his personal property, and the law of the land agrees.

 That's not sitting well with you, so you decide to take your family and leave, on foot, traveling mostly by night, hiding out by day.
 It takes weeks and anywhere from 400 to 1000 miles.
 Even in northern states, federal law required that escaped slaves be captured and returned to ‘their owners,’ making Canada the ultimate destination.

-They would obviously travel light.
+First and foremost, travel light.
 Bring only what you can carry, be that food, water, or the baby.

 The kids behind them (additional pics below) are looking backwards beckoning others to hurry up and follow.